misiektoja/instagram_monitor/docs/troubleshooting.md

 - **The browser could not start**: Playwright is installed but the browser is not.
 Run `playwright install chromium` or set `FOLLOW_LIST_BROWSER_CHANNEL` to a browser already installed here, such as `chrome`.
 - **The login page, so this session is not logged in**: the cookies handed to the browser are no longer valid.
 Refresh the session and try again.
 - **A challenge page**: complete account verification in an ordinary browser, then restart or re-import the session.
 The circuit breaker checks recovery without requiring a separate clearing command.
+- **The profile's followers or following control could not be clicked**: set `FOLLOW_LIST_BROWSER_HEADLESS = False` to inspect the profile.
+The browser source supports both direct list links and count links that open a dialog.
+If the counts open normally but the tool still fails, update it and report the layout error.
+- **No profile links appeared after clicking the control**: the list did not finish loading.
+Inspect it with `FOLLOW_LIST_BROWSER_HEADLESS = False` and raise `FOLLOW_LIST_BROWSER_TIMEOUT` if it loads slowly.
+This browser error does not mean an API query returned empty data.
 - **Rendered only N of about M**: the dialog stopped growing early, usually from a slow connection.
 Raise `FOLLOW_LIST_BROWSER_SCROLL_DELAY` and `FOLLOW_LIST_BROWSER_TIMEOUT`.
 The short list is discarded, not saved over your baseline.

 Run `instagram_monitor --doctor` to confirm Playwright and the browser are installed before a real run.